joomlaworks/fill-it-up-for-joomla/README.md

 ## Requirements
-Fill It Up for Joomla requires Joomla 2.5 or 3.x and K2 v2.6.x or newer if you wish to create dummy content for K2 specifically (obviously).
+Fill It Up for Joomla requires Joomla 3.x and K2 v2.6.x or newer if you wish to create dummy content for K2 specifically (obviously).

 ***Enjoy and share it :)***